FairwindsOps/insights-docs/features/continuous-integration.md

 * `manifests.helm[].valuesFile` - a YAML file containing values to pass to the chart when templating

 ## Connect to GitHub
+> You can still use the Continuous Integration feature without GitHub.
+>
 > Using Gitlab, Bitbucket, or another Git host?
 Let us know!

 Connecting Insights to your GitHub repository will help you get the most out of the CI integration.